Black Satellites defeat Cameroon on penalties to reach AFCON U-20 semis

-The Black Satellites of Ghana have secured their place in the semi-finals after beating Cameroon 4-2 on penalties.
+Ghana has secured their place in the semi-finals after beating Cameroon 4-2 on penalties.

 The Black Satellites suffered to get the ball forward due to poor touches and passing on the day.